 ASCAP has played a leading role in developing many sophisticated programs to monitor performances:

 - The AVIndex (Audio-visual Index), a unique directory of audio-visual works that permits societies to match works to performances and obtain an authoritative cue-sheet required for distribution

 - The ASCAP Concert Tracking Program, which ensures that live performances abroad are documented with set lists so that royalties are properly routed and distributed

 - ASCAP frequently visits affiliated societies, building a detailed, hands-on knowledge of the structure, organization, operations, procedures and policies of the society.

 - Technical visits always include a systems, distribution or licensing expert, who can assess the society’s practices and encourage the adoption of procedures to ensure the efficient administration of the ASCAP repertory in its territory.

-- Follow-up visits enable ASCAP to monitor progress, resolve urgent matters, verify the proper documentation of repertory and keep up with market intelligence.
+- Follow-up visits enable us to monitor progress, resolve urgent matters, verify proper documentation and keep up with market intelligence.